 Cocoa Butter, Organic (Theobroma Cacao Seed Butter) – Cocoa Butter has a high concentration of antioxidant compounds, including oleic acid, palmitic acid, and stearic acid.
 It deeply moisturizes the skin and can help reduce the appearance of scars.
 It also has an amazing chocolaty scent which can influence the scent of products it is used in.

-Cocoa Powder, Organic (Theobroma Cacao) – Cocoa powder is an unsweetened dark brown colored powder that is extracted from cocoa beans.
+Cocoa, Organic Powdered (Theobroma Cacao) – Cocoa powder is an unsweetened dark brown colored powder that is extracted from cocoa beans.
 It’s a powerful antioxidant that helps to repair damaged skin.
 Theobromine, found in cocoa powder, increases blood flow to the surface of skin which helps prevent skin from drying out, promoting healthy skin tissue.
 Cocoa powder aids in the renewal and formation of new skin cells, creating healthy skin cell development.
 It’s also a gentle exfoliant that can help slough off dead skin cells, and is perfect for sensitive skin.
 Your hair can benefit from cocoa powder as well.
 Containing a significant amount of sulfur, an important mineral for hair health, it has been known to help stop stress-caused hair loss and promotes moisturization, creating soft, smooth hair.

 In cold processed soap, it creates a natural brown color and adds a velvety lather.